-Bed bug bites regularly continue to seep blood immediately after feeding and have a very obvious puncture mark.
+Bed bug bites regularly continue to seep blood immediately after feeding and have an undeniable puncture mark.

-This is where we need to see the bedbugs or other evidence of them before we can give a reliable diagnosis and prescribe a suitable course of treatment options.
+This is where we need to see the bedbugs or other evidence before we can give a reliable diagnosis and prescribe a suitable course of treatment options.

-Where the diagnosis is not possible with any clarity, we would normally treat proactively for fleas and for bedbugs.
+Where a diagnosis is not possible with any clarity, we might treat it proactively for fleas and bedbugs.
 We use residual insecticides together with fumigation for a comprehensive level of control of almost any insect species.

 If you are deeply concerned about your insect bites, it is always worth visiting your doctor for advice.

-It depends on a number of factors, but if carried out properly a single treatment should suffice.
-That said, multiple treatments may be needed in established infestations.
+It depends on many factors, but if carried out properly, a single treatment should suffice.
+That said, you may need multiple treatments in established infestations.

 Most modern homes contain large amounts of furniture and other items.